Come to London’s best working engineering museum — and break something!

 The Testing Works has a mission to support STEM and STEAM excellence.
 David Kirkaldy declared his faith in ‘Facts not Opinions’ right over the door.
 You can help us keep our doors open for tomorrow’s engineers, designers and innovators — visit, bring your group or hold your corporate event with us.

-Volunteer!
-Join our team to help as we bring Kirkaldy’s to life.
+Volunteering opportunities… Join our team to help bring Kirkaldy’s Testing Works to life.

 Find out about our next open days: